basedCRM/NFT-Minting-Dapp/README.md

 .:.

-The SRC folder contains all of the react | js | css files for the site.
+The SRC folder contains all of the react | js | css files for the minting dapp.
 The Contract folder contains a single solidity contract.
+The Scripts folder contains a deploy script -- and is currently set to Goerli Testnet.

 These were built by following the youtube tutorial.

 .:.

-The hardhat.config and the scripts folder are for deployment - they are currently set to deploy to goerli testnet.

-You will need to create a .env file, and run some commands in hardhat to compile | deploy | verify the contract on etherscan.
+You will need to create a .env file.

 The .env files store the variables that are called in the deploy.js script and referred to in hardhat.config file.